-A foreign incorporated subsidiary may not be consolidated into the US group.
+A foreign incorporated subsidiary may not be consolidated into the US group, except for (i) certain Mexican and Canadian incorporated entities, (ii) certain foreign insurance companies that elect to be treated as domestic corporations, and (iii) certain foreign corporations that are considered ‘expatriated’ under the so-called ‘anti-inversion’ rules and are thus deemed to be domestic for income tax purposes.
 A partnership may not be included in a consolidated return, even if it is 100% owned by members of an affiliated group, since a partnership is not a corporation.
 However, a member's earnings that flow through from a partnership are included as part of the consolidated group's taxable income or loss.

 Filing on a consolidated (combined) basis also is allowed (or may be required or prohibited) under the tax laws of certain states.

 Sales, dividends, and other transactions between corporations that are members of the same consolidated-return group generally are deferred or eliminated until such time as a transaction occurs with a non-member of the group.
-Losses incurred on the sale of members of the group are disallowed under certain circumstances.
+Losses incurred on the sale of stock of group members are disallowed under certain circumstances.

 Transfer pricing regulations govern how related entities set internal prices for the transfers of goods, intangible assets, services, and loans in both domestic and international contexts.
 The regulations are designed to prevent tax avoidance among related entities and place a controlled taxpayer on par with an uncontrolled taxpayer by requiring inter-company prices to meet the arm's-length standard.